News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

 And they were like, no, we’re excited to finally have a resource that can provide these things because that’s a huge need in the project, is they don’t have access to good resources.
-And paritext has some, the translation software has some, but nothing like a logus can provide.
+And Paratext has some, the translation software has some, but nothing like a logus can provide.
 So that was a huge win for our time there.
-So in paritex, the translations opt where there’s what you call enhanced resources, where the key concepts are linked to the original languages, and you can have dictionaries and other resources that are linked where you just click a button and then it even gets to know your language, where it can tell you that you’ve translated it consistently or not, and it’ll red flag it if you haven’t.
+So in Paratext, the translations opt where there’s what you call enhanced resources, where the key concepts are linked to the original languages, and you can have dictionaries and other resources that are linked where you just click a button and then it even gets to know your language, where it can tell you that you’ve translated it consistently or not, and it’ll red flag it if you haven’t.

 23:06